You can export your reference lists and import to a reference manager or another review by choosing one of the following:

-- Cochrane Registry of Studies
+- Cochrane Register of Studies

+This will produce your reference lists in an .ris file.
 Any notes that you added during screening will be included in this export.
 For studies on the excluded list, the reason for exclusion will export as a note.

 You can also export your study lists to a CSV file.
 When exporting to a CSV, any tags added will be listed in a separate column.
 Notes will also export to a separate column.